Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Threat Model Problem Definition

-\textbf{Adversary goal.~} The adversary's goal is to manipulate malware samples to evade the detection of malware detectors, including white-box, grey-box and black-box detectors.
-The type of malware we consider in this study is Android APKs.
-We will also later discuss Windows Portable Executive (WinPE) malware.
-In the evaluation, we only use binary detectors which determine if the software under test is benign or malicious.
+\textbf{Adversary's goal.~} The adversary's goal is to manipulate malware samples to evade the detection of malware detectors, including both white-box and black-box detectors.
+In the testing, we only use binary detectors which determine if the software under test is benign or malicious.
 Thus, the goal of attackers is to cause the malicious samples to be misclassified as benign.

-\textbf{Adversary capability.~} We assume that the adversary does not have access to the training phase or the model of the machine learning-based detectors.
-For instance, the adversary cannot inject poisoned data into the training dataset or manipulate any code or output of detectors.
-However, they will still have some basic knowledge about machine learning-based detectors, \eg the access to open-source datasets, feature extraction methods~\cite{alinabackdoor}, or off-the-shelf machine-learning detectors.
-In addition, we introduce black-box detectors whose feature extraction functions and internal architecture are kept unknown to the adversary.

-\textbf{Adversary knowledge.~} In this work, we assume that an attacker has full knowledge of \emph{one} machine learning-based malware detector, including its feature extraction functions, architecture, and training dataset.
+\textbf{Adversary's capability and knowledge.~} In this work, we assume that an attacker has full knowledge of \emph{one} machine learning model that has been trained for malware detection, including its architecture and training dataset.
+This is reasonable as many machine learning models, such as LGBM~\cite{ke2017lightgbm}, are open-source.
 Such a white-box model will be used as the source of adversarial sample generation.
-For the target detectors, including machine learning classifiers and antivirus engines, the adversary has no knowledge about the detectors' training dataset, inner structure, or detection mechanism.
-We will evaluate the target detectors in two scenarios, \ie the attacker knows (grey-box) or does not know the feature extraction method (black-box).
+With this white-box model, the attacker is capable of ranking the contribution of features and manipulating a malicious sample accordingly to influence its representation in the feature space.
+For other black-box detectors under-test, including machine learning classifiers and antivirus engines, the adversary has no knowledge about the detectors' training dataset, inner structure, or detection mechanism.
+For instance, the adversary cannot inject poisoned data into the training dataset or manipulate any code of detectors.
+However, they will still have some basic knowledge about machine learning-based detectors, including access to open-source datasets which could be part of the actual training dataset, generic or popular feature extraction methods~\cite{alinabackdoor}, and off-the-shelf machine-learning detectors.